kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 }
 ```

-The inter-Pod Affinity plugin will obtain the labels from the pod
+When a Pod is created, kube-apiserver will obtain the labels from the pod
-labels by the key in `MatchLabelSelectors.Key`.

-The obtained labels will be merged to `LabelSelector` of `PodAffinityTerm` depending on `Operator`.
+labels by the key in `MatchLabelSelectors.Key`, and merge to `LabelSelector` of `PodAffinityTerm` depending on `Operator`:
 - If Operator is `In`, `key in (value)` is merged with LabelSelector.
 - If Operator is `NotIn`, `key notin (value)` is merged with LabelSelector.